 TEWV Innovation Fund.

-Funded by Tees, Esk and Wear Valley NHS Foundation Trust and managed by Your Consortium, the aim of this programme is to stimulate innovative projects in York and Selby districts that support individuals experiencing issues related to mental health and learning disabilities.
-Projects should support recovery from health-
+Funded by Tees, Esk & Wear Valleys NHS Foundation Trust (TEWV) and managed by Your Consortium, the TEWV Innovation Fund aims to support innovative projects supporting individuals living with, or at risk of, mental ill health and/or learning disabilities.

-An application form for the Round 2 Fund is available in MS Word format here…
+To download an application form in MS Word format please click here…

-A copy of the Application Guidance Document is available in PDF format here…
+To download a copy of the Guidance Document please click here…

 New Visuality – Affirming Confidence Through Style and Swagger